-According to our survey, 80% of 40-44 year old women are in employment.
+According to our survey, 80% of 40-444 year old women are in employment.
 According to our survey 2 in 5 of these also have children aged under 12.
 Looking at the age group where the menopause really starts to impact, almost half of women (45%) aged between 44 and 53 are responsible for at least one dependent under the age of 18.
 What we can deduce is that the onset of menopausal symptoms at this key stage represents another significant issue to manage, on top of the multiple pressures and responsibilities many women experience at this time.
+6677 The onset of menopausal symptoms represents another significant issue to manage, on top of the multiple pressures and responsibilities many women experience at this time.